d2l-ai/d2l-en/chapter_deep-learning-computation/deferred-init.md

 to infer the sizes of each layer *on the fly*.

-Later on, when working with convolutional neural networks this technique will become even more convenient, since the input dimensionality
+Later on, when working with convolutional neural networks, this technique will become even more convenient since the input dimensionality
 (i.e., the resolution of an image) will affect the dimensionality